hindu-comm/weblogs/manasataramgini/2017/11/2017-11-12_of-lives-of-men-of-times-of-men-ii.md

 emphasize both history and that pivotal role of special individuals.”

-Lootika: “Ah the evil phrase ‘South Asian’ – and right wing they call themselves\!
+Lootika: “Ah the evil phrase ‘South Asian’ – and right wing they call themselves!
 You have spent enough time with us by now to realize that we plainly hold the view that a people which ignores the study of history goes down in death unknowingly.
 If indeed we Hindus have ignored history then it is not something to celebrate but to correct.
 It is something which must even extend to scripture – be it the śruti or the āgama – you may, hence, term us as aitihāsika-s.
 That is why, despite all the fundamental flaws of the tāthāgata-matam and the author’s biases, I have respect for the endeavors of the Tibetan lāmā Taranātha.
 It should be obvious to the beholder that in the piloting of history special individuals matter more than a whole mass of flotsam individuals, as they vulgarly remark: ‘pūrṇa-kara iva kharaviṣṭāḥ’.
 In understanding this comment there is need for nuance as no notable figure lives in isolation.
 To give a rough mathematical analogy, real and imaginary number by themselves can be pretty dry but a little bit of both in the form of a complex number gives a lot more interesting stuff.
 But then I should also state that we need to distinguish the science of history from archaeology.
 In the latter, data on the mass and their statistics can deeply inform.
 Thus, archaeology as a statistical study of the bulk is of great significance to provide a backdrop for history, where the case study of the exceptional dominates.
 Then there is also a real place for the experience of the first person kind.
 It is something which our ancestors in their study on aesthetics term the sthāyibhāva.
 This is something only history in its narrative form can produce.
 Hence, the great historian kavi of Kashmir remarked:

-‘saṃkrānta-prāktanānanta-vyvahāraḥ sacetasaḥ |
+‘saṃkrānta-prāktanānanta-vyvahāraḥ sacetasaḥ \|
-kasyedṛṣo na saṃdarbho yadi vā hṛdayaṃ gamaḥ ||’
+kasyedṛṣo na saṃdarbho yadi vā hṛdayaṃ gamaḥ \|\|’

 Marching through endless happenings of history, is there a conscious being